DFC302/CodingTemplates/README.md

 # CodingTemplates
-Just a list of useful templates that I get tired of looking up on the Internet for.
+Just a list of useful templates that can help with coding.
+I created this because I got tired of looking up certain code snippets on the Internet that I use frequently.